 Caesars Palace Self-Parking Fees

 The “Events Parking” fees are not mentioned by Caesars Palace and will be determined on the day of the occasion.
-However, according to past functions and events, the Events Parking fees on any day of the week were $18 for 24 hours.
+However, according to past functions and events, the event parking fees on any day of the week were over $25 for 24 hours.

 Other recipients of free parking at Caesars Palace are the Caesars Rewards members of levels Platinum, Diamond, and Seven Stars.
 Members of these reward clubs do not pay for self-parking regardless of how long they park.